agra-uni-bremen/metaSMT/README.md

 `cmake-gui .`.

 ## 3. Using metaSMT
+There are two methods of using metaSMT
+* internally: Write your own code within the metaSMT toolbox folder
+* externally: Use metaSMT with your own, probably already existing, cmake project.

+### Internal project

 The toolbox folder provides an easy way to use metaSMT in your own code.
 Just create a subfolder and start writing a program.
 All C++ code will automatically build into an executable.
 The folder contains a separate README and some examples using metaSMT.

+### External project
+To use metaSMT with your (already existing) project you need to tell `cmake` that it should be looking for metaSMT.
+To do so, edit the main `CMakeLists.txt` file and add the line

+    find_package( metaSMT REQUIRED )

+You still have to tell `cmake` where to look for metaSMT by setting the variable `CMAKE_PREFIX_PATH`, either by

+    export CMAKE_PREFIX_PATH=/path/to/metaSMT/install
+    cmake [...]

+or

+    cmake -DCMAKE_PREFIX_PATH=/path/to/metaSMT/install [...]

 ## 4. Documentation